opensearch-project/documentation-website/STYLE_API_TEMPLATE.md

 # API reference page template

-This template provides the basic structure for creating OpenSearch API documentation, including the essential headings that describe the elements of the API and helpful suggestions to help support them.
+This template provides the basic structure for creating OpenSearch API documentation.
+It includes the most important elements that should appear in the documentation and helpful suggestions to help support them.
+Depending on the intended purpose of the API, some sections will be required while others may not be applicable.

 ### A note on terminology ###